Heavy0strich/-n-Queens-Problem/README.md

 # -n-Queens-Problem

-Placing n queens on a chess board such that none of them kills another
+Placing n queens on an nxn chess board such that no two queens attack each other.